jsinge97/sohacks-ios/README.md

-hshacks-ios
+sohacks-ios
 ===========

-iOS App for HSHacks
+iOS App for sohacks

-(some parts are a little messy)

-need:

-only fetch most recent chats

-chat async loading

-non-natice ios7 fb login